In this article, we will discuss Everest Base Camp Trekking In Nepal!

 The trek goes through places rich in flora and fauna, Buddhist monasteries, and Sherpa villages.
 You will stay in villages and get to know the unique culture of Sherpas.
 You will also pass walls of Mani stones engraved with Buddhist prayers.

 Sherpas are considered world-famous mountain climbers.
 This trek will give you a chance to explore the Sherpa Museum and the Saturday Market in Namche Bazar.
 Through this trek, you will experience the Sherpa Culture.

 You will also visit different monasteries.
 A monastery in Khumjung Village is said to have a Yeti head or scalp which is on display.
 You will also go for a visit to the first school of the area established by Sir Edmund Hillary (one of the first successful climbers of Mt.
 Everest)

 Sherpa and porters carry food and resources up here with the help of animals.

-The temperature varies from 25 degrees to -15 degree Celsius.
+The temperature varies from 25 degrees to -15 degrees Celsius.

 - Scenic flight from Kathmandu to Lukla.

 - Accommodation at ethnic Sherpa villages like Namche, Khumjung, Phakding, Dingboche, and Lobuche.

 - View of the 4 highest mountains in the world i.e Mt.
 Everest (8,848m), Lhotse (8,516m), Makalu (8,481m), and Cho Oyu (8,201m)